 - Cooling the skin surface- Menthol oil has a cooling effect, and you can use it to reduce the perception of heat to the skin in cases of sunburn.
 It also helps alleviate the burning sensation caused by muscle strain.

-- Antimicrobial properties- The oil kills germs and inhibits their growth thereby preventing the ailments they could have caused.
+- Antimicrobial properties- The oil kills germs and inhibits their growth.
 It also clears respiratory tract by clearing the respiratory tract as it thins out mucus leading to rapid expulsion once inhaled.

 Uses of Menthol Essential Oil